 This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

 San Diego is a place near and dear to our hearts.
 That’s where we moved a month after we were married and where Milana was born.
 We go back every so often, and love all the kid friendliness the city has to offer.
 Our most recent trip was September 2017.
+If you’re looking for the best things to do in San Diego with toddlers or young kids, read on!

 As far as hotels go, we stayed at several different places all over the city.
 On our last trip, we used Priceline and got the Renaissance downtown hotel for a great price.
 This time, I used Marriott points and we stayed at the Courtyard San Diego Central.
 We got upgraded to a suite which had a separate sitting room with a couch (that can turn into a sleeper sofa if you want) and a bedroom with a king bed and another sleeper couch.
 It was a great room!